Volcano! (1926 film)

-Volcano! is a 1926 American silent drama film directed by William K. Howard and starring Bebe Daniels, ricardo Cortez, and Wallace Beery.
-The picture was produced by Famous Players-Lasky and distributed by Paramount Pictures.
+Volcano! is a 1926 American silent drama film directed by William K. Howard and starring Bebe Daniels, Ricardo Cortez, and Wallace Beery.
+The picture was produced by Famous Players–Lasky and distributed by Paramount Pictures.
 It is based on a 1920 Broadway play Martinique by Laurence Eyre.
-It is preserved in the Library of Congress, UCLA Film and Television Archives, and The Museum of Modern Art.
+It is preserved in the Library of Congress, UCLA Film & Television Archive, and The Museum of Modern Art.